WPBP/generator-wp-plugin-boilerplate-powered/README.md

-# generator-wp-plugin-boilerplate
+# generator-wp-plugin-boilerplate-powered

-A generator for [Yeoman](http://yeoman.io) to customize the WP Plugin Boilerplate
+A generator for [Yeoman](http://yeoman.io) to customize the WP Plugin Boilerplate Powered

 ## Getting Started